PRIME Intellect

-The run supports heterogeneous compute—letting everyone, from consumer GPUs to hyperscale NVIDIA and AMD clusters, contribute meaningful work towards frontier-level AGI research.
+The run supports heterogeneous compute—letting everyone, from consumer GPUs to hyperscale NVIDIA and AMD clusters, to contribute towards frontier-level AGI research.
+Just spin up your GPUs and start helping us advance towards open-source superintelligence.

 Frontier models such as DeepSeek-R1 with hundreds of billions of parameters do not fit into the GPU memory of a single GPU.
 With pipeline parallelism, instead of keeping the entire model on every GPU, we divide it into sequential stages.
-Each device—whether an H100 in a data center or a consumer RTX 4090 card—stores only its stage, processes its slice of the forward pass, and streams the activation to the next peer.
+Each device—whether an H100 in a data center or a consumer RTX 4090 card—stores only its stage, processes its slice of the forward pass, and streams the activation to the next worker.
 This is enables us to run large models on consumer devices.

-To trust results from thousands of permissionless nodes, we must verify their generations cheaply.
+To trust results from thousands of nodes, we must verify their generations cheaply.
 Our TOPLOC verifiable inference work employs a compact locality sensitive hashing scheme for intermediate activations, which can detect unauthorized modifications to models, prompts, or precision.

 TOPLOC v2 extends this scheme to the pipeline parallel inference setting: